How to build a resume screening process

 - Professional - such as accreditation for an accountant

 - Legal - such as requiring the ability to work in a given country

 - Practical - such as years of experience managing a large team

 To progress to the next stage of the hiring process, candidates need to meet these minimum criteria—if they don't, they can be safely ruled out from consideration.

 While minimum qualifications help flag unsuitable candidates, a great resume screening process will dig deeper and differentiate good candidates from great ones.
 Preferred qualifications are key to achieving that goal, referring to the “nonmandatory skills and experience of an ideal candidate.”

 Preferred qualifications are often less black and white than minimum qualifications and may require a judgment call to determine whether a candidate's resume exhibits the skills you're after.
 These could include qualifications like:

 - Collaboration across product, marketing, and sales teams

 These are the skills and experiences that will give your new hire the greatest chance of success in the role.
-While their absence isn't necessarily a deal breaker, they provide a fast and effective way to identify top candidates to interview.
+So, depending on whether they are working on digital marketing or your B2B sales strategies, these skills will vary.
+While their absence isn't necessarily a deal-breaker, they provide a fast and effective way to identify top candidates to interview.

 Both minimum and preferred qualifications should be set out as part of the job description writing process.
 They provide the framework for attracting the right applicants and building the interview process, which allows you to dig in and verify whether a candidate has the skills and experience required for the open job.